x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 <a id='DuplicateAssets'></a>
 ## Duplicate Lyra Binary Assets

+The question of whether to duplicate binaries and change the duplicates, or to directly modify Lyra binaries in place, is a big one.

+On the one hand, it's way faster just to start modifying assets in place.
+You get up and running immediately with no up-front setup time.

+On the other hand, **IF** Epic makes changes to these assets, the process of reviewing their changes and integrating them into your changes is extremely annoying, time consuming and error prone.

+Merging their C++ changes into yours is fairly easy.

+Merging their binary changes into yours is a nightmare.

+<a id='ProblemCannotMergeBinary'></a>
-###### Problem: It is not possible to merge multiple branches of a binary file
+##### Problem: It is not possible to merge multiple branches of a binary file

-Because of this,
-**you should not modify Lyra assets** if you want future Lyra updates from Epic that don't completely break your game.
+Because it is not possible to merge multiple branches of a binary file, if you want future Lyra updates from Epic then you SHOULD NOT modify the assets they ship with Lyra.

+<a id='SolutionDuplicateBinary'></a>
-###### Solution: Duplicate the Lyra asset into your own GFP and modify your duplicated asset
+##### Solution: Duplicate the Lyra asset into your own GFP and modify the duplicate

 When you find yourself needing to save a Lyra uasset (Blueprint, Data Asset, Widget, anything),
 **DO NOT** modify the Lyra asset.
 Instead, duplicate it into your own GFP and modify your duplicate.

-This way Epic can update the Lyra binary assets as much as they want, and it will not affect your game.
-The only Lyra assets you will be using are the ones you haven't changed at all.
+This way Epic can update the Lyra binary assets as much as they want *(which again, has been rare in the past 3 years)*, and you can bring in their updates without affecting your game.
+The only Lyra assets you will be using directly are the ones you haven't changed at all.

 You will be able to choose **if and when** to copy Epic's future Lyra changes (if and when they make them).
 `:-)`

+<a id='AlternativeHackLyra'></a>
-###### Alternative: Hack Lyra Directly
+##### Alternative: Hack Lyra Directly

 This is by far the easiest option to get started with Lyra.
 Just hack the files how you want and save them immediately.

-In the long run, by choosing this option you are choosing to **not be able to get** future Lyra updates from Epic.
+In the long run, by choosing this option you are choosing to not be able to easily get future Lyra updates from Epic.

 If you're just messing around with Lyra to learn, then by all means, hack Lyra all you want.
-If you intend to build an actual game product on Lyra then I personally don't recommend hacking it, but you're not me, so you do you.
+Just know that IF Epic makes updates in the future and IF you want to use those updates, you're going to have a LOT of manual Blueprint inspection work ahead of you to compare their changes to yours and incorporate their changes into your assets.

 #### Digression: Binary Assets SUCK